ordoro/api-examples/README.md

 This repo contains example scripts for using the Ordoro API.
 Check out [the complete API documentation](http://docs.ordoro.apiary.io/) for more information.
+There's also [a ruby gem](https://github.com/geminimvp/ordoro-ruby) available.

 ***